-Vaginal itching can be a symptom of an allergy or candidiasis, for example.
-When it is caused by an allergic reaction, the affected region is, in most cases, the outer region.
-In this case, the use of non-cotton panties and jeans daily can cause irritation and increase itching.
+Vaginal itching can both be a symptom of an allergy or candidiasis.
+When it’s caused by an allergic reaction, the affected area is, in most cases, the outer area, because of the daily use of non-cotton knickers and jeans causing irritation and increased itching.

-When the itching is internal, it may be caused by the presence of some fungus or bacteria and the symptom may be accompanied by swelling and vaginal discharge.
-Often the cause of itching is candidiasis, a disease caused by the imbalance of the fungi that normally inhabits this region.
+When the itching is internal, it may be caused by the presence of fungi or bacteria and the symptom may be accompanied by swelling and discharge.
+The cause of itching is often candidiasis, a disease caused by the imbalance of the fungi that normally inhabits this area.

 Other characteristic symptoms of candidiasis are:

-- Itching in the internal and external region of the woman's intimate region;
+- Itching of the woman's internal and external intimate area;

-- White discharge, type curdled milk, with or without a bad smell;
+- White discharge, similar to curdled milk, with or without a bad smell;

 - Pain / burning while urinating.

 Quick test to identify the cause